proftsec/proftsec-site/content/projects/cybersecurity-operations&incident-response/incident-detection-with-siem/lab.md

 ---
-title: "Project 13: Incident Detection with SIEM"
+title: "COIR-1: Incident Detection with SIEM"
 description: "Learn how to use Security Information and Event Management (SIEM) tools for log analysis, anomaly detection, and security monitoring."
 date: 2025-03-08
 tags: ["SIEM", "Log Analysis", "Threat Detection", "Security Monitoring"]